ALL THINGS BRIGHT BEAUTIFUL inspire the artist in me.

 Perhaps it is the artist in me that makes me keep my eyes open for #allthingsbrightbeautiful, or perhaps it was my Sunday School days and singing the hymn with those lovely words in it that must have become imprinted in my psyche.

-Whatever it was, my camera and my mobile phone are vital for me to record all the beauty that I can garner for either paintings or for illustrating my blogs.
+Whatever it was, my camera and my mobile phone were vital for me to record all the beauty that I could garner for either painting or illustrating my blogs.